 Here’s a quick comparison table, but I suggest keeping reading, as I will be covering important aspects of choosing a good yet affordable long-range rifle scope.

-Comparison Table for Long Range Scopes:
+Comparison Table for the Best Long Range Scopes under $1000:

 Hunting or shooting something at a 1000 yard or beyond is tough.
 The target looks way smaller and unclear, so now we will need a long range scope to do the job.
 And to be honest, scopes especially designed for long ranges are expensive and usually the best out there start from a $2000 price.